-(11) Telework.
-In the event of a government shutdown, NEH policy treats telework the same as working at the employee's regular duty station-i.e., all non-excepted employees will be furloughed, whether or not they telework.
+(11) Telework/Remote Work Status.
+In the event of a government shutdown, NEH policy treats telework and remote work the same as working at the employee's regular duty station-i.e., all non-excepted employees will be furloughed, regardless of telework or remote work status.